DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_DynamicRowLevelSecurity.md

 Where Child Business Units are optional and can be under another (Child) Business Unit.

-Each of them can be given one of these access rights:
+Each of them can be given some of these access rights to its underlying users:

 - CreateAccess
 - ReadAccess